 Parents who remove their child from the 24-hour out-of-home care services for a home visit for six or more consecutive hours during a 24-hour period, shall be entitled to a credit equal to one day of the monthly parental fee.
 A credit shall be calculated by multiplying the parents’ monthly parental fee by 12 and dividing that number by the number of days in the year.
 Credits must be requested within 60 days after the day when the child was returned to a facility after the qualified home visit.
 Parents may submit a request for Home Leave Credits (HLC) in writing using form DS 1214 English

 .
 The information on this form must include the dates and times the child left and returned to the facility, and must be signed by a facility representative certifying the leave(s).
 More information about HLC may be located on the Frequently Asked Questions document English

 Parents who disagree with the fee assessment, or the amount of Home Leave Credits granted may appeal within 30 days of the Department’s notification of the amount of the fee, or Home Leave Credits requested.
-Parents appealing must do so in writing addressed to the Department of Developmental Services / Client Financial Services Section 1600 Ninth Street, Room 205, MS 2-3 Sacramento, CA 94244-2020.
+Parents appealing must do so in writing addressed to the Department of Developmental Services / Client Financial Services Section, 1215 O Street (MS 9-60), CA 94244-2020.
 Appeals must be submitted within 30 days of the Department’s fee notification letter, or decision on Home Leave Credit requests.
 Appeals may only consider the family income used to set the fee, or the amount of the Home Leave Credit.